Uniform distribution via lattices: from point sets to sequences: Applications in Uniform Distribution Theory

-For such constructions and two valid $N,N'\in \N$, one usually finds that $\omega_{N}\cap \omega_{N'}=\emptyset$, which makes them computationally expensive if point evaluations are involved.
-Sequences on the other hand do not suffer this drawback and should prove useful in numerical applications.
+For such constructions and two different $N,N'\in I$, one usually finds that $\omega_{N}\cap \omega_{N'}=\emptyset$, which makes them computationally expensive if point evaluations are involved.
+Sequences, on the other hand, do not suffer this drawback and should prove useful in numerical applications.
 Yet, works that \textit{prove} results for sequences on $\sdd$ seem rare.
-Some such results are summarized below:
+One such result is given below.

 \textbf{Theorem A} (\cite{ArnoldKrylov} Arnol'd \& Krylov '63) Given two rotations $A,B$ and some $x\in\s$, let $Z=(x,Ax,Bx,A^2x,ABx,BAx,B^2x,\ldots)$.
-If the set induced by $Z$ is dense, then $Z$ is asymptotically uniformly distributed.
+If the set induced by $Z$ is dense, then the sequence $Z$ is asymptotically uniformly distributed.

-Around the 1950's researchers like Edrei, Leja, G\'{o}rski investigated sequences that were constructed via an optimization strategy, and this greedy construction was applied on spheres in the work by López-García and McCleary \cite{LopGarciaMcCleary} for instance, where the reader can find more background information.
-The $L^2$--discrepancy for such sequences in $\sdd$ has been bounded in the work of Bilyk, Mastrianni, Matzke \& Steinerberger in \cite{BilkMastrianniMatzkeSteinerberger}, where the authors showed that:
+Furthermore, around the 1950's, researchers like Edrei, Leja, and G\'{o}rski investigated sequences that were constructed via an optimization strategy and this greedy construction was applied on spheres in the work by López-García \& McCleary \cite{LopGarciaMcCleary}, where the reader can find more background information.